Bukovina: Second World War

 During Soviet Communist rule in Bukovina, "private property was nationalized; farms were partly collectivized; and education was Ukrainianized.
 At the same time all Ukrainian organizations were disbanded, and many publicly active Ukrainians were either killed or exiled."
 A significant part of Ukrainian intelligentsia fled to Romania and Germany in the beginning of the occupation.
-When the conflict between the Soviets and Nazi Germany broke out, and the Soviet troops began moving out of Bukovina, the Ukrainian locals attempted to established their own government, but they were not able to stop the advancing Romanian army.
+When the conflict between the Soviets and Nazi Germany broke out, and the Soviet troops began moving out of Bukovina, the Ukrainian locals attempted to establish their own government, but they were not able to stop the advancing Romanian army.

 Heinrich Himmler handing naturalization papers to a repatriated Buconivian, Breslau, Germany (now Poland). c.
 1941.

 Almost the entire German population of Northern Bukovina was coerced to resettle in 1940–1941 to the parts of Poland then occupied by Nazi Germany, during 15 September 1940 – 15 November 1940, after this area was occupied by the Soviet Union.
 About 45,000 ethnic Germans had left Northern Bukovina by November 1940.

 In the course of the 1941 attack on the Soviet Union by the Axis forces, the Romanian Third Army led by General Petre Dumitrescu (operating in the north), and the Fourth Romanian Army (operating in the south) regained Northern Bukovina, as well as Hertsa, and Bassarabia, during June–July 1941.
 It was organized as part of the Bukovina Governorate.